Difference-in-differences with stochastic policy shifts of a continuous treatment: Introduction

 \section{Introduction}

 Difference-in-differences (DiD) is a causal inference method that has risen in prominence in recent years, both in applications and in methodological development. \citet{goldsmith-pinkham_tracking_2024} estimated that within the applied microeconomics working paper series of the National Bureau of Economic Research, DiD methods were used in about 10\% of papers in 2002 but over 30\% in 2024.
-In the canonical setting, DiD studies contain two time periods with all units untreated in the first period and some (but not all) units treated in the second period.
-DiD studies assume that the expected potential outcome trends for both treated and untreated groups are parallel in the counterfactual scenario where neither group received treatment.
+In the canonical DiD design, there are two time periods with all units untreated in the first period and some (but not all) units treated in the second period.
+The key assumption in the canonical DiD design stipulates that the expected potential outcome trends for both treated and untreated groups are parallel in the counterfactual scenario where neither group received treatment.
 Under this parallel trends assumption, the average treatment effect on the treated (ATT) is identified.
 DiD has been extended in recent years to allow for parallel trends conditional on observed covariates \citep{abadie_semiparametric_2005}, semi- or nonparametric estimation \citep{santanna_doubly_2020, chang_doubledebiased_2020}, interference \citep{xu_difference--differences_2025, jetsupphasuk_difference--differences_2025}, staggered treatment rollouts \citep{callaway_difference--differences_2021}, among many other advances \citep{roth_whats_2023}.
 Of particular relevance to this paper, recent studies have proposed nonparametric estimators when treatment is continuous \citep{callaway_difference--differences_2025, hettinger_multiply_2025, zhang_continuous_2025}.